alem88/sympan/README.md

 ```
 Here credentials.py is a file where you
 need to put your AWS credentials.
 The structure in
 destination folder will be the same as in S3 url.
-Try it! :)
+Try it!:)